Topological superconducting phase in high-Tc superconductor MgB2 with Dirac-nodal-line fermions

-Superconducting and topological states are among the most fascinating quantum phenomena in nature.
+\textbf{Introduction}\\ Superconducting and topological states are among the most fascinating quantum phenomena in nature.
 The entanglement of these two states in a solid material into a topological superconducting state will give rise to even more exotic quantum phenomena, such as Majorana fermions.
 Recently, much effort has been devoted to searching for topological superconductors (TSCs).
-The first way to realize a TSC phase is by proximity effect via formation of a heterojunction between a topological material and a SC \cite{Fu,Akhmerov,WangMX,Stern}.
+The first way to realize a TSC phase is by proximity effect via formation of a heterojunction between a topological material and a superconductor (SC) \cite{Fu,Akhmerov,WangMX}.
 Cooper pairs can tunnel into a topological surface state (TSS), forming a localized state that hosts Majorana bound states at magnetic vortices \cite{Fu,Akhmerov,WangMX}, or into a spin-polarized TSS leading to half-integer quantized conductance \cite{Stern}.
-Secondly, TSCs can be made by realizing superconductivity in a topological material \cite{Hor,Wray,Sasaki,Sato,ZhangJ,Kirshenbaum,Zhao} or conversely by identifying topological phase in a SC \cite{Sakano,Guan,Lv,WangZF}.
-Broadly speaking, it is preferred to work with one single material, because interfacing two materials may suffer from interface reaction and lattice mismatch.
+Secondly, TSCs can be made by realizing superconductivity in a topological material \cite{Hor,Wray,Sasaki,Sato,ZhangJ,Kirshenbaum,Zhao} or conversely by identifying topological phase in a superconductor \cite{Sakano,Guan,Lv,WangZF}.
+Broadly speaking, it is preferred to work with one single material, because interfacing two materials may suffer from interface reaction and lattice mismatch between a SC and a topological material.
 Regardless of which approach to create a TSC, however, a common challenge is that all the known TSCs to date has a very low transition temperature.
-Up to now, a few superconducting/topological heterostructures are realized with low critical temperature ($T_{c}$) $\sim$ 4 K \cite{WangMX}.
-The superconducting transition induced by doping and/or pressurizing a few topological insulators has a $T_{c}$ of 4 $\sim$ 9 K \cite{Hor,Wray,Sasaki,Sato,ZhangJ,Kirshenbaum,Zhao}, while the $T_{c}$ for some materials where topological and superconducting phases coexist is $<$ 7K \cite{Sakano,Guan,Lv}.
+For example, up to now, the few superconducting/topological heterostructures are realized with low critical temperature ($T_{c}$) $\sim$ 4 K \cite{WangMX}.
+The superconducting transition temperature induced by doping and/or pressurizing a few topological insulators has a $T_{c}$ in the range of 4 $\sim$ 9 K \cite{Hor,Wray,Sasaki,Sato,ZhangJ,Kirshenbaum,Zhao}, while the $T_{c}$ for some materials where topological and superconducting phases coexist is $<$ 7K \cite{Sakano,Guan,Lv}.
 High-temperature two-dimensional (2D) SC FeSe on SrTiO$_{3}$ substrate has recently been shown to also host a 2D topological insulating phase with hole doping, whereas its superconducting phases requires electron doping \cite{WangZF}.